Rendering forms

 {% endform %}

-object, this input field will retain its value when the form is rendered again after a validation error on submitting the form.
+By setting the value of the input field to the value in the submitted_form_fields object, this input field will retain its value when the form is rendered again after a validation error on submitting the form.